eslint/eslint.org/src/content/drafts/how-to-create-a-custom-eslint-rule.md

     * *For rules that are useful to a specific subset of JavaScript projects*
 3. In a new plugin
     * *For rules that are useful to a specific subset of JavaScript projects, but that don't fit into any existing plugin*
-4. Locally in a specific project by utilizing the plugin [eslint-plugin-local-rules](https://www.npmjs.com/package/eslint-plugin-local-rules)
+4. Locally in a specific project either via the deprecated `--rulesdir` flag or via creating a local plugin and referencing it in your dependencies using the [file: prefix](https://stackoverflow.com/questions/14381898/local-dependency-in-package-json/14387210#14387210).
     * *For rules that should remain local and / or don't need to be shared*

 *Note*: A plugin is a way of sharing rules that relate to a specific type of project.
 Installing a plugin **does not** turn on all the rules in it.
 Rather, it just adds more rules that you can choose to apply or not.